ergoplatform/ergodocs/docs/eco/paideia.md

 DAO members can vote on active proposals.
 No bPaideia holdings are required for voting.
 Be aware that there may be a delay before votes are reflected in the UI, and a page refresh may be necessary.

 ## Staking and Unstaking

-Paideia supports staking and unstaking of tokens.
-During the beta phase, staking is done through ErgoPad at [ErgoPad.io/staking/paideia](https://ergopad.io/staking/paideia).
+You can stake your Paideia tokens!
+During the beta phase, staking is done through [ErgoPad](https://ergopad.io/staking/paideia).
 In case of any issues with these functions, try the following:

 1. Ensure your wallet is properly synced and connected.
 2. Consolidate UTXOs in your wallet using the "Wallet Optimization Tool".
 3. Clear browser cache and reconnect your wallet.